Australia's centre of excellence for treating bladder and kidney disease in dogs and cats

-While short courses can be taken to learn about these procedures, our team at SASH are some of the few in Australia who have years of clinical experience at the world-leading universities who provide these very training programs.
-This makes the SASH Bladder and Kidney Centre Australia’s leading option for helping you decide whether an advanced procedure is appropriate for your pet, whether any special precautions or changes need to be made for your pet’s procedure outside of what is typically taught, and – most importantly – managing the post-operative or post-procedural outcomes and any complications that may occur.
+While short courses can be taken to learn about these procedures, our team at SASH are some of the few in Australia who have years of clinical experience at world-leading universities who provide these very training programs.
+This makes the SASH Bladder and Kidney Centre Australia’s leading option for helping you decide whether an advanced diagnostic test or procedure is appropriate for your pet, whether any special precautions or changes need to be made for your pet’s procedure outside of what is typically taught, and – most importantly – managing the post-operative or post-procedural outcomes and any complications that may arise.
 It’s why our specialists are often called on by other specialty hospitals for assistance with these cases.

 This combination of technical expertise, gold-standard equipment and supporting specialist services is unparalleled in Australia.
 But our greatest asset is our collective experience of guiding and counselling you – the family – as you navigate the challenges and triumphs of your loved-one’s treatment.